Alexander Wennberg Game Preview: Kraken vs. Oilers

 Wennberg Season Stats Insights

+- Wennberg has averaged 18:54 of ice time this season (with a plus-minus of +1).

-- Wennberg has yet to score a goal through 14 games this year.
+- Wennberg has yet to score a goal this season through 16 games played.

-- In three of 14 games this season, Wennberg has registered a point, but he has no games yet with multiple points.
+- Despite recording points in four of 16 games this season, Wennberg has yet to post a multi-point contest.

-- In three of 14 games this season, Wennberg has had an assist, but no games with multiple assists.
+- Wennberg has yet to record a multi-assist game this season despite registering one in four of 16 games played.

-- Wennberg's implied probability to go over his point total is 48.8% based on the odds.
+- Wennberg has an implied probability of 40.8% to exceed his point total based on the odds.

-- There is an implied probability of 37% of Wennberg going over his assist prop bet, considering the moneyline odds.
+- Wennberg has an implied probability of 30.3% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.